American Revolution Museum at Yorktown - Group Tours and Programs

 Let a Foundation educator guide your group on an interactive, hands-on tour.

-The Yorktown Victory Center is transitioning to a new name, American Revolution Museum at Yorktown, in October 2016.
+The Yorktown Victory Center has transitioned to a new name, American Revolution Museum at Yorktown, and is offering hands-on tours.

 General tours explore history through role-playing, examination of primary sources and object analysis.
 Or book an enhanced tour to develop a deeper understanding of 18th-century colonial America and the Revolution.